dwp/dataworks-sft-agent/README.md

 ## A repo for the dataworks sft agent docker image

 This repo contains Makefile, and Dockerfile to fit the standard pattern.
-This repo is a base to create new Docker image repos, adding the githooks submodule, making the repo ready for use.

 After cloning this repo, please run:
 `make bootstrap`